Table of Contents

 What are The Passes Exactly?

-Well the Passes are the actual defragmenter which defrags the data by going through your hard drive.
+Well, the Passes are the actual defragmenter that defrags the data by going through your hard drive.
 Passes involve defrag in many phases.
 A pass first analyzes, and calculates, and then does the defragmenting.

 How Does the Defrag Work?